Sunday, January 13, 2013

 East Earth Travelogues: A Visit to Ip Man's Grave

-Ip Man (sometimes spelled "'Yip' Man" (Mandarin: Ye Wen) has gone done in history as one of the most skillful proponents of Wing Chun Kung Fu.
-He produced a number of highly skilled Wing Chun practitioners including Wong Shun Leung, William Cheung, Duncan Leung, and Moy Yat.
-His mostly famous student though was Bruce Lee.
+Ip Man (sometimes spelled "Yip Man," Mandarin: Ye Wen) has gone down in history as one of the most skillful proponents of Wing Chun Kung Fu.
+He produced a number of highly skilled Wing Chun practitioners, including Wong Shun Leung, William Cheung, Duncan Leung, and Moy Yat.
+His most famous student, though, was Bruce Lee.

-When I was in Hong Kong in August of 2012 I went to pay my respects at his grave.
+When I was in Hong Kong in August 2012, I went to pay my respects at his grave.

 Fung Ying Seen Koon temple